AhmedBelghiith/Integration-Web/README.md

 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
+This space is to list resources i find helpful.
 I've included a few of my favorites to kick things off!

 * [GitHub](https://https://github.com)
 * [Bootstrap](https://getbootstrap.com)